michaelmarty/UniDec/readme.md

 ## Change Log

+v.4.4.1

+Fixed bug with FPOP.

+Added a command line warning when data might be approaching the memory limit.

 v.4.4.0

 **Added Scroll Bar to Controls!** People have been asking for this for a while, and I could never figure out how to get it to work.
 Finally, I managed to find the answer and added it with some buttons on the bottom to help expand and collapse key parts.